Let me guess, you want to lose belly fat, right?

 The problem is exactly this diversity of information that exists in the modern era of the Internet.

 Too much information is not always good, especially when it’s coming from different people.
 And the worst part is that you, the reader, you are the one that suffers the most.

 You feel confused…

 One article tells you that by doing cardio early in the morning you are going to lose belly fat and then another ones tells you that it’s total gibberish and will never work.

 Another one claims that the best way to lose belly fat is to eat honey before you go to bed (actual thing, look it up), while a third one debunks this as a myth.

 And don’t you even get me started on diet fads!

-“Why should I listen to you, then?” is probably the question that is rolling around in your mind right now, right?
+“Why should I listen to you, then?” – is probably the question that is rolling around in your mind right now, right?
 Because I take a more objective approach.
-I do not target specific people or genders, I target everything with the information that I give you.
 Just keep reading and you will understand what I mean.

 But, enough jibber jabber, let’s get to the real talk!

 As you can see the tittle of the article is “7 Best Exercises That Will Help You Lose Belly Fat” but before I dive into those 7 exercises, there are a couple of things that I need to explain first.